AugustDG/Unity-Utilities/README.md

 # Unity Utilities

-Utilities to improve the C# experience in Unity: ranging from extension methods to shorter code length.
+Utilities to improve the C# experience in Unity: ranging from more capabilities to shorter code length.

-For now to use this library, you need to copy the repo (or download it) and build a .dll file in Visual Studio, Jetbrains Rider or any .NET IDE, to then add it to your Unity project!
+For now, to use this library, you need to copy the repo (or download it) and build a .dll file in Visual Studio, Jetbrains Rider or any .NET IDE, to then add it to your Unity project!
 Alternatively, you can also copy all the scripts in your project :) Don't forget to add the `Utilities` namespace!

+Cleaning and refactoring needs to be done as the number of extension methods are growing!

+##Todo

+- Cleanup and refactor
+  - Separate into files depending on what it extends
+  - Group similar and overloaded functions together

+- Add more :D

 # Extensions